-Not only must we provide clear expectations and actionable feedback, but we must continually solicit feedback from employees as well.
+Not only must we provide expectations and feedback, but we must continually solicit feedback as well.
 Meaningful interactions with your employees on a regular and frequent basis are both illuminating and empowering.
 Those on the front lines often have unique perspectives and actionable insights that elude management teams and decision makers.